ghostboats/bg3_mod_helper/README.md

 This Visual Studio Code extension aids in modding Baldur's Gate 3 by speeding up various tasks.
 It offers a wide range of functionalities aimed at improving mod development efficiency.

+## DEV BRANCH IS NOT FUNCTIONAL AND IS UNDER HEAVY DEVELOPMENT.
+PLEASE BUILD FROM THE PROD BRANCH.

 ## General Features

 - **Generate UUIDs/Handles** via right-click menu: